 - Backups and Disaster Recovery – With traditional file shares, they can easily be replicated to multiple sites, backed up and archived for compliance going back many years.
 With SharePoint, restoring old data involves multiple databases and entire SharePoint farms that may be no longer supported.
 SharePoint Online only keeps the latest 90 days of deleted files – backups requires additional 3rd party subscription services that charge for ongoing backups and retrieval.

 - Total Cost of Ownership (TCO) – Sharing files using traditional file shares can be deployed to users in minutes or made available using VPN or SSL VPN products like MyWorkDrive.com with a simple File Explorer-type web page.
 With SharePoint Online deployments are complex, data is scattered across libraries and scripting tools and services come with high price tags.
 Users must also be trained on how to share and access data.
-This all leads to additional IT support and training costs.
+This all leads to additional IT support, training and SharePoint migration costs.

 - File Locking – Databases, Engineering CAD files and Accounting applications are designed to run locally at Gigabit speeds and have the ability to lock files in a multi-user network environment.
 These types of files cannot be stored or accessed using SharePoint.